Vv-Naveen-varma/Classification-using-linear-regression/README.md

 ### Have a look at the concepts of neural networks at [medium](https://naveen-varma.medium.com/linear-classification-model-using-neural-networks-basics-of-deep-neural-networks-2f37fa8f07bb)

+### Note that all neural networks are referred as Artificial Neural Networks(ANN).
+The neural networks with more than one hidden layer are called Deep Neural Networks(DNN).
+Convolutional Neural Networks(CNN) are mainly used in image processing.

 ### We are going to build a Linear binary classification model to understand the neural network concepts

 ## Theory: